 Designing for Screen Reader Compatibility

 Screen readers do not read web content quite like human beings do.
-The voice sounds somewhat robotic and monotone.
+The voice may sound somewhat robotic and monotone.
 In addition, experienced users often like to speed up the reading rate to 300 words per minute or more, which is more than the inexperienced listener can easily understand.
 In fact, when many people hear a screen reader for the first time, at the normal rate of about 180 words per minute, they complain that it reads too quickly.
 It takes time to get used to a screen reader, but the interesting thing is that once users get used to it, they can race through content at speeds that can amaze sighted individuals.